winf-hsos/webengineering/week02/lesson_03_headings_text_lists/README.md

 ## Headings

-Headings help structure your text and website.
-It is very similar to how you would structure a word document: The title of a chapter could be the highest level, and for subsections you can use lower level headings.
-This approach is also used in websites, for which there are six different headings:
+Headings help structure your text and website, similar to how you  structure a word document: The title of a chapter could be the highest level, and for subsections you can use lower level headings.
+This approach is also used in websites, for which HTML povides six different headings:

 ```html
 <h1>Top Level Heading</h1>